 Today’s wide format printers are a new generation of high-tech devices available at affordable prices.
-Advancements in technology over the past decade or so have made high-quality wide format printers easy to use and widely available.
-Instead of being a tool only for printing shops, wide format printers are now a staple in many offices.
+Advancements in technology over the past decade or so have made high-quality wide format printer easy to use and widely available.
+Instead of being a tool only for printing shops, wide format printer are now a staple in many offices.

 What can these amazing machines really do?
 There are countless applications available for wide format printers, allowing you to accomplish things you would otherwise have to outsource or possible not be able to afford.

 The Most Common Wide Format Uses